jrusso2/ConnectX/README.md

 ## ConnectX
+This project was made by a team of 3 students as part of Clemsons CPSC 2150 (Software Development Foundations) coursework.
 This is a simple connect 4 style game played in the command line.
 The makefile is not required to run the game.

 --------------------------------------------------------